David Van Der Haeghen

 Most memorable college class: Former UO President Dave Frohnmayer taught only one class to undergraduates: a Freshman Seminar through First-Year Programs titled “Theories of Leadership.”
 To be able to learn about key leadership skills from one of the most memorable persons in Oregon’s recent political and educational history was extremely powerful.

-Why you decided to work at the UO: I attribute more or less everything good and positive that I have in my life today to the University of Oregon.
+Why I decided to work at the UO: I attribute more or less everything good and positive that I have in my life today to the University of Oregon.
 It’s where I met my lifelong friends, personal mentors, and professional advocates and where I learned about the subjects I most passionately love to explore.
 My wife and I met here as undergraduates, and believe it or not, we actually got married on campus in July 2014.
 We’re true UO fans, top to bottom!

-Best part of your job: Helping students and families navigate a complicated process with compassion and patience.
+Best part of my job: Helping students and families navigate a complicated process with compassion and patience.
 I feel happiest when I know my information or perspective has made a positive impact for those I am here to serve.

-Favorite duck: My favorite Duck is Wayne Morse, former United States senator from Oregon and UO School of Law faculty member, best known for his opposition to the Vietnam War on constitutional grounds.
+Favorite Duck: My favorite Duck is Wayne Morse, former United States senator from Oregon and UO School of Law faculty member, best known for his opposition to the Vietnam War on constitutional grounds.

 Special skills, talents, and hobbies: My lung capacity is six to seven times larger than it should be for a person of my size and build.
 I found this out during a Human Physiology class taken as a sophomore at the UO.

 Favorite Eugene restaurant: The Fisherman’s Market near downtown Eugene is a very cool spot.
 Live seafood is available for purchase, the freshest catches you’ll find anywhere in town, and clam chowder that’s better than any I’ve had anywhere on the Oregon Coast.